guptavarun619/NotificationService/README.md

 # Notification Service

-Microservice to send emails that can be scheduled.
+Microservice to send notification email(s) via api that can also be scheduled.

 ## Project Setup